 Drinking water will require additional treatment prior to use in aquariums to neutralise the residual disinfectants or adjust the hardness and mineral content.

 Please consult with your aquarium supplier for guidance on what is required for your particular needs.

 The fluoride level in drinking water is adjusted to meet standards set by the Victorian Department of Health under the Health (Fluoridation) Act 1973 and Code of Practice for the fluoridation of drinking water (Second Edition 2019).
 Fluoride addition is carefully controlled at the water treatment plant to ensure it remains within the limits set.
 Adding fluoride does not alter the taste or smell of drinking water.

 Water fluoridation helps protect teeth against decay in people of all ages, particularly children.
-It has been practised in Australia since 1953 and has been endorsed by health and dental organisations worldwide including in the National Health and Medical Research Council of Australia.
+It's been practised in Australia since 1953 and has been endorsed by health and dental organisations worldwide including in the National Health and Medical Research Council of Australia.

 The colour, taste and smell of your water can change throughout the year.
 This is usually normal and can be influenced by the following factors: